 Charging……clear!
 If your relationship is flat-lining, match.com’s relationship expert Kate Taylor has the relationship advice you need to tackle the emergency and breathe life back into it.

 The first, most important thing to remember is that it’s NORMAL for the spark to go out of a relationship at some point.
 Part of this is biological: anthropologist Dr Helen Fisher states that the first “attraction” period of love changes (somewhere between 18 months and 3 years) into the calmer, less passionate “attachment” stage.

 Attachment is a longer lasting commitment and is the bond that keeps couples together and biologically is the result of shifting levels of hormones and brain-chemicals.
-So you really are genetically programmed to lose that magic snap, crackle and pop of First Love.
+So you really are genetically programmed to lose that magic snap, crackle and pop of First Love when you first meet on dating sites and in real life.
 You can see why nature designed it that way – can you imagine getting anything done if you insisted on holding your partner’s hand all day for 50 years?

 Advice to resuscitate your relationship

 So, if it’s biological to lose that ‘spark’ in a relationship, one suggestion is to try to get it back biologically too.
 The main attraction we feel for our partners in the very beginning is down to a rush of Dopamine.
 In that first, magical moment when you realise they could be ‘The One’, your brain becomes flooded with this chemical.
 Elevated levels of Dopamine can result in sleeplessness and exhilaration, among other things, so do new things with your other half and get the Dopamine flowing that way.
 Retreading the same path to the same restaurant won’t flood your brain with anything stronger than apathy, so venture further afield.
 Try new foods, new types of films, new pubs, meeting new friends… The best relationship advice is to always think fresh, different and challenging.